felangel/bloc/docs/coreconcepts.md

 Future<void> main() async {
   final bloc = CounterBloc();
   final subscription = bloc.stream.listen(print); // 1
-  bloc.add(CounterEvent.increment);
+  bloc.add(CounterIncremented());
   await Future.delayed(Duration.zero);
   await subscription.cancel();
   await bloc.close();
 }
 ```

 In the above snippet, we are subscribing to the `CounterBloc` and calling print on each state change.
-We are then adding the increment event which triggers `mapEventToState` and yields a new state.
+We are then adding the `CounterIncremented` event which triggers `on<CounterIncremented>` `EventHandler` and emits a new state.
 Lastly, we are calling cancel on the subscription when we no longer want to receive updates and closing the `Bloc`.

 ?> **Note**: `await Future.delayed(Duration.zero)` is added for this example to avoid canceling the subscription immediately.